 Abbott & Conservative Scare Tactics

 Tony Abbott has taken the progress made toward Intelligent Design behind the garden shed, and shot it between the eyes.
 The openly Catholic MP has said scientists are "peddling" hopes of medical breakthroughs without convincing evidence that expanding stem cell research will deliver.
-"People are asking us to cross a very serious ethical bridge for no good reason because there is no strong evidence that this kind of research is actually going to produce the massive breakthroughs that people are claiming," Mr Abbott told ABC television.
+"People are asking us to cross a very serious ethical bridge for no good reason because there is no strong evidence that this kind of research is actually going to produce the massive breakthroughs that people are claiming," Mr Abbott told ABC television."I think what we are seeing at the moment is a lot of peddling of hope, but no great evidence that these new and radical research techniques are actually going to produce the breakthroughs that some of the more evangelical scientists are claiming for them."

 News In Briefs tried to contact stem cell advocate Christopher Reeve for comment, but he was dead.